Workers' Compensation

 Worker’s Compensation

-When a worker suffers an injury on the job, they have the right to make a claim for compensation under the Worker’s Compensation Act.
-This includes several different types of damages.
+When someone suffers injury when on the job in Illinois, they have the right to make a claim under the Worker’s Compensation Act.
+The injured worker is not required to prove that their employer was at fault.

 Medical Bills, Lost Wages, Permanent Disability

-The employer is responsible for the payment of medical bills for the care treatment of the injury suffered on the job.
-The employer is responsible for paying all medical expenses whether they are hospital or physician charges as long as the care is reasonable and necessary.
-There are some limitations on the employee's ability to choose his or her own doctor.
+The employer is responsible for the payment of medical bills for the care and treatment that the injured employee requires for an injury suffered on the job.
+This includes hospital and physician charges as long as the care is reasonable and necessary.
+There are some limitations on the employee’s ability to choose his or her own doctor.
 It is important to consult with an attorney to discuss this issue.

 Often the injured employee can’t return to work and wages are lost.
 Temporary disability payments are available and paid weekly to replace wages which cannot be earned because of the injury suffered.
 The amount paid is based upon the wage history of the employee.